Texas Legislature HB790: Equality in Billing

 Since 2014, the courts have interpreted this language to apply only to individuals and corporations.
 Attorney’s fees have not been recoverable from limited liability companies, limited partnerships and other non-corporate legal entitles.
 That seems unfair and might discourage plaintiffs from making otherwise meritorious claims only because the defendant is not an individual or corporation.

 The legislature has considered changing this language each session but has yet to adopt an amendment.
 The 86th Texas Legislature is no different.
-Representative Sarah Davis of Harris County has introduced HB790 to amend the language so that a person could recover attorney’s fees from every “organization” as defined in the Texas Business Organizations Code.
+Representative Sarah Davis and Representative Jessica Farrar, both of Harris County, jointly sponsored HB790 to amend the language so that a person could recover attorney’s fees from every “organization” as defined in the Texas Business Organizations Code.
+This bill has been referred to the Judiciary & Civil Jurisprudence Committee and reported favorably on April 1, 2019.

-Thank you Representative Davis.
+Thank you Representatives Davis and Farrar.
 Let’s hope your fellow lawmakers act to adopt the amendment, clean up this little mess (remember, don’t mess with Texas) and make all defendants equal.